 During the summer of 1955, a small group of Edina residents discussed the need for a local Presbyterian church.
-In cooperation with the Twin Cities, they met in homes and planned the first worship service, held on September 18, 1955.
+Initially, they met in homes and planned the first worship service, held on September 18, 1955.

 On May 7, 1956, Christ Presbyterian Church of Edina became a reality.
 No name had been chosen, so the church was referred to as the “Presbyterian church in Edina.”
 The name “Christ” was not chosen lightly but came from a deep conviction that this church must be dedicated to Him who is the cornerstone of the church.